 Michael D. McNally (Carleton, BA ; Harvard Univ., MDiv, MA, PhD), 2001-, teaches courses in American religion and culture and Native American religious traditions.
 His special interests include the tradition and history of Minnesota's Anishinaabe/Ojibwe community, Native American Christianity, and lived religion in America.
 He is author of Honoring Elders: Aging, Authority, and Ojibwe Religion (2009), Ojibwe Singers: Hymns, Grief, and a Native Culture in Motion (2000), editor of Art of Tradition: Sacred Story, Song, and Dance among Michigan's Anishinaabe (2009), and a number of book chapters and journal articles.
 His current research project explores the intersection between Native American traditions, the category of "religion", and various facets of the law.

 Noah Salomon (Reed College, BA; University of Chicago, MA; University of Chicago, PhD) teaches courses in Islamic Studies and theory and method in the study of religion.
-His research has explored the intersection of Islamic political formations and religious discourse (praise poetry, conversion narratives, and debates on Islamic knowledge) among Sufi and Salafi Muslims in contemporary Sudan.
-He is currently working on a book manuscript that attempts an ethnography of the Islamic state in Sudan from 1989 to the present as well as a new project on secularism and the construction of a new Muslim minority in the nascent state of South Sudan.
+He is currently working on a book that presents an ethnography of Sudan's experiment with an Islamic state from 1989 to the present, as well as a more recent project on state secularism and the construction of a Muslim minority in the new nation of South Sudan.
 Noah is currently on sabbatical at the Institute for Advanced Study in Princeton, NJ.
 List of Publications

 Asuka Sango (Wittenberg University, BA; University of Illinois, MA; Princeton University, PhD), 2007-, teaches courses in the religions of East Asia.
 Her teaching interests include the history of Japanese and Chinese religions, Buddhist ecology, and social activism in Asian religions.
 She is the author of recent and forthcoming articles on the development of Buddhist debate in premodern Japan; i.e. a discussion between two (sometimes more than two) monks concerning the (often controversial) doctrinal points of Buddhist scriptures and commentaries.
 She is currently working on a book manuscript, which examines Buddhist rituals sponsored by the ancient state of Japan, and analyzes how such ritual performance offered a unique site for producing political power and doctrinal knowledge.